 - Avon Inn

 The pub is situated at the crossroads in the centre of the village.
 The pub is open until at least 2230 daily, but may close later.
 The lounge is now the restaurant.
 The pub is the centre of the community with various events regularly taking place - see website for details.
 The pub also serves upto 10 ciders from Ashridge, Countryman, Sandford Orchards and Westons.
-The village is served by Country Bus route 91 between Plymouth and Totnes.
+The village is served by Country Bus route 91 between Plymouth and Totnes, Fridays only.
 On-site camping is available by prior arrangement.

 - Turtley Corn Mill

 This former roadside restaurant stands by its own river and lakeside grounds of six acres.
 The three regular ales are supplemented by one or two rotating local guest ales.
 Reverting to its former name to reflect its origins, it encompasses the ethos of its owners by supplying local beers and locally sourced food.
 There are two dining areas, one surrounded by old books, which become very busy at weekends, so booking is advisable.
 Old photos of the area adorn the walls, including a very rare print of a Plymouth brewery now demolished.
 There are now six double en-suite rooms and the pub is open for breakfast between 0830 and 1100.
 In the grounds you may find ducks (and a pond!), chickens, peacocks and, in the summer, a giant chess set and croquet.